|RAMMB CIRA 4th Quarter Report|

-In an effort to improve the tropical cyclone formation product, large-scale vertical motion will be added as an additional screening parameter, and its affect on the skill of the forecast measured.
-The large scale vertical motion field will come from an omega equation valid over the entire sphere.
-The input will come from the GFS model.
-The development of the software used to compute the vertical motion is underway.
+In an effort to improve the tropical cyclone formation probability guidance product, large-scale vertical motion will be added as an additional screening parameter, and its affect on the skill of the forecast measured.
+The large scale vertical motion field will come from a Q-vector form of the omega equation valid over the entire sphere, which will use the GFS model fields as input.
+The computation of the Q-vectors has been completed.
+The next step will be to solve the omega equation over the entire sphere using a vertical normal mode and a spherical harmonic transform.
 (J. Dostalek)

 Return to the current RAMMB CIRA Quarterly Report